fate-events/facts-ir/index.md

 ## FACTS-IR Workshop @ SIGIR 2019

 # Workshop Objectives
 This workshop explores challenges in responsible information retrieval system development and deployment.
-The focus will be on determining actionable research agendas on five key dimensions of responsible information retrieval: fairness, accountability, confidentiality, and transparency.
+The focus will be on determining actionable research agendas on five key dimensions of responsible information retrieval: fairness, accountability, confidentiality, transparency, and safety.
 Rather than just a mini-conference, this workshop will be an event during which participants will also be expected to work.
 The workshop aims to bring together a diverse set of researchers and practitioners interested in helping to develop the technical research agenda for responsible information retrieval.

-The full-day workshop will be organize in two parts:
+The full-day workshop will be organized in two parts:
 * The first half-day will include presentations, based on the accepted papers by our PC members
 * For the second half-day, participants will be organized in working groups and tasked with articulating a research agenda for one of the FACTS-IR topics (Fairness, Accountability, Confidentiality, Transparency, and Safety)